alex3robertson-psycdalex/Alex-D-Cypher/README.md

 back through the graph hole

-collatz falling author
+collatzing the  author

 into the 12 d

-into renormal
+and into renormal

 but out of analysis

+proof is informal

 seeing the quartet